 First Presbyterian point of contact: Randy DuVall, firstname.lastname@example.org

 Volunteer opportunities.
 Volunteers are needed on Tuesdays, Wednesdays and Thursdays from 1 p.m. to 3 p.m. to distribute food bags.
 This ministry moved into the new modular building in September 2016.
-First Presbyterian point of contact: Carla Stevenson, email@example.com
+First Presbyterian point of contact: Robin Branch, email@example.com

 Volunteer opportunities.
 First Presbyterian is one of a number of churches and synagogues that prepare and serve the evening meal at JCOC.
 Cooks prepare the meal and other volunteer serve the diners as they come through the serving line.
 There are other opportunities available to serve through JCOC.
 People are needed to unload food trucks from the Food Bank and to sort the food that comes off the truck.
 Drivers are needed to transport residents to doctors’ appointments, job interviews and other places.
 Life and technical skills instructors are also needed in a number of areas including computer skills, addiction and self-esteem sessions, budget and finance management, healthy relationships and nutrition.
 Firs Presbyterian point of contact Lila Davis, Lila Davis, elder, for information about helping with the service of meals.
 For more information on volunteer opportunities, please contact Krishna Loya, Volunteer Coordinator of JCOC or 491-2846, ext.
 102.

 Volunteer opportunities.
 Gardening work including harvesting the produce from the garden and maintaining the garden.
 First Presbyterian point of contact: Kitty Bosher, firstname.lastname@example.org